maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 > - Verify all operations (create, insert, query, delete) completed successfully
 > - Check that no exceptions were thrown during the test
 > - Ensure the connection was properly closed at the end

-## Common Data Modeling Patterns for Time-Series Data

-Our transit monitoring application follows common patterns for modeling time-series data in distributed databases:

-1. **Composite Keys**: Using a composite key of entity ID + timestamp creates a natural order for time-series data
-2. **Column Families**: Grouping related data fields together (vehicle information, location, status)
-3. **Data Colocation**: Ensuring related time-series points are stored together
-4. **Time-Based Partitioning**: As data grows, it can be partitioned by time ranges

-These patterns apply beyond transit monitoring to many time-series applications, including IoT monitoring, financial trading data, and performance metrics.

 ## Next Steps